 I've been meaning to try papier mache for a little while now with Harry, and I thought that making some simple little bowls would be a good way to start.
 Filled with treats, they would be a lovely gift for Easter or Mother's Day.

-Cover the bowls in cling film and smooth it down as much as you can.
+Cover the bowls in cling film, and smooth it down as much as you can.
 Then all you have to do is cover the bowl with glue and paste on pieces of paper in layers.
 You can use newspaper, but if you make the first and last layers using white paper it will be easier to paint afterwards.
 Be aware that if you are making this with young children you will end up doing most of the paper yourself!
 Allow it to dry a little in between layers, ideally by placing on a radiator.
 You will need at least eight layers to make it sturdy enough, but you can do as many more as you like depending on how thick you want your bowl to be.

 Then you are ready to decorate.
 We used poster paints - first we painted the bowl yellow then when it was dry we decorated with a sponge 'leaf' print and used cotton buds to make coloured dots.

 There are so many different ways that you could decorate the bowls - you could add a layer of coloured tissue paper or napkins, add glitter and sequins, use dried flowers or leaves, glue on pictures from magazines or just paint designs using a fine brush.
+When it's finished you might want to add a layer of clear glue or varnish to seal it.